-Hoard’s 24 Points, 21 Rebounds Lift Thunder Past Portland - NewsBreak
+Hoard’s 24 points, 21 rebounds lift Thunder past Portland - NewsBreak

-Keon Johnson scored 18 points and Greg Brown III and Ben McLemore each had 17 for Portland, which lost its eighth straight.
+Keon Johnson scored 18 points and Greg Brown III and Ben McLemore each had 17 for Portland, which lost its eighth straight after leading by 19 at one point.

+“Momentum is everything in this league, and the minute you let off the gas or become a little complacent, a team can take advantage of you,” Billups said.
+“You’ve got a lot of hungry guys out there on their team that’s in similar position to our guys.
+They don’t get a chance to play that much.
+So when they do, they want to take advantage of it, and they were just hungrier than we were in the fourth quarter.”

 The Trail Blazers led 82-67 heading into the fourth quarter, but Oklahoma City held Portland to 12 points on 5-for-19 shooting in the final 12 minutes.